samisal1/samisal1.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Samirah Salifu"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Samirah prides herself on her curiosity and diligence.
+She is interested in a variety of chemical engineering fields, and always strive to do more.

 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * Working toward BE Chemical Engineering

 ## Technical Skills